 MDAA Chairman and Founder

 Earlier in his career, Mr. Ellison played professional football for 10 years as a starting middle linebacker with the San Francisco 49ers and Oakland Raiders, winning three Super Bowl championships.
 He was the first New Zealander to play in the NFL and the first New Zealander to win a Super Bowl.
 In 2017, Mr. Ellison was inducted into the Polynesian Football Hall of Fame.
 Mr. Ellison played college football at the University of Southern California, winning a National Championship and two Rose Bowls following a State High School Football Championship in Arizona.
 Mr. Ellison earned a Bachelor of Science degree in International Relations with a graduate emphasis on Defense and Strategic Studies from the University of Southern California in 1983.
-Mr. Ellison attended the National Security Seminar at the Army War College in 2009 and the National Security Seminar at the Air War College in 2011.
-Mr. Ellison also attended the University of Notre Dame where he attended a Business Management and Entrepreneurial program in 2013.
+Mr. Ellison attended the National Security Seminar at the Army War College in 2009 and 2020 and the National Security Seminar at the Air War College in 2011.
+Mr. Ellison also attended the University of Notre Dame, where he attended a Business Management and Entrepreneurial program in 2013.